jspecify/jspecify/docs/docs/spec.md

 -   `g` is `UNSPECIFIED`, *and* we are performing the [all-worlds] version of this check.

-> This definition serves a similar purpose to that of the definition of
+> "Worried" serves a similar purpose to
-> "[comfortable]" above.
-For example, one reason that a value can be unsafe to
+> "[comfortable]" above, except to support strict checkers.
+For example, a value can be unsafe to
-> dereference is that its type has nullness operator `UNION_NULL`.
-A strict
+> dereference if its type has nullness operator `UNION_NULL`, but a strict
-> checker could also wish to issue errors for dereferences if the nullness
+> checker might issue errors also for dereferences of values whose type has nullness
-> operator is `UNSPECIFIED`: It would be "worried" that an `UNSPECIFIED` type
+> operator `UNSPECIFIED`; it would be "worried" that an `UNSPECIFIED` type
 > "ought to be" annotated with `@Nullable.`

 ## Same type